qasim-byte/S26-Artificial-Intelligence/AI LAB PROJECT - Medical Insurance Cost Prediction System/README.md

 A machine learning project that predicts **annual medical expenses** based on personal health, lifestyle, and healthcare usage data.
 The system is deployed using a **Streamlit web application** for real-time interaction.

+## Project Overview

+This project presents a machine learning-based system for predicting annual medical costs using individual health, lifestyle, and healthcare usage data.

+The system uses a Gradient Boosting Regressor to model complex relationships between features such as age, BMI, medical conditions, insurance coverage, and historical medical expenses.

+A Streamlit web application is developed to provide an interactive interface where users can input their data and receive real-time predictions along with risk factor analysis.

 ---
 ##  Problem Statement

-Estimating future medical costs is difficult due to multiple interacting factors such as lifestyle, chronic conditions, and healthcare usage.
+Estimating future medical expenses is challenging due to multiple interacting factors such as health conditions, lifestyle habits, and healthcare usage.

-Traditional estimation methods are often inaccurate or static.
-This project aims to develop a machine learning-based system that provides dynamic and personalized cost predictions.
+Traditional methods often fail to capture these complex relationships.
+This project aims to develop a machine learning-based solution to provide more accurate and personalized cost predictions.

-##  Project Overview
+##  Dataset

-This project builds a regression model to estimate medical costs using features such as age, BMI, medical conditions, insurance details, and past healthcare expenses.

-- Model: Gradient Boosting Regressor
-- Deployment: Streamlit Web App
-- Goal: Provide a simple, data-driven way to estimate healthcare costs and identify risk factors
+- Type: Structured tabular dataset
+- Features include:
+  - Age, BMI, Smoking status
+  - Diabetes, Hypertension, Heart Disease
+  - Insurance type and coverage
+  - Healthcare usage metrics
+  - Previous year medical cost

+ Note: Previous year cost is highly correlated with the target variable and significantly influences predictions.

 ---
 ##  Methodology